Massage Benefits for Winter Sports

-Contusions occur due to an impact to a muscle as may happen during a fall.
+Contusions occur due to an impact on a muscle, as may happen during a fall.
 Massage can help after 2-3 days to improve muscle flexibility, realign fibers and break down adhesions.

 Staff Spotlight: Luis Rosario

 If you prefer Deep Tissue/Sports Massage that can be truly deep and incorporates stretching.
 Luis Rosario is very knowledgeable in this area.
-Sports massage, stretching on the table and deep tissue is his specialty.
-Luis has deep knowledge in anatomy and his specialty is serving professional and weekend athletes.
-His specialty is invigorating Deep Tissue and Sports massage as well as Pin & Stretch techniques.
+His specialty is sports massage, table stretching, and deep tissue.
+Luis has deep knowledge of anatomy, and his specialty is serving professional and weekend athletes.
+His specialty is invigorating Deep Tissue and Sports massage and Pin & Stretch techniques.

-Luis has extensively worked at chiropractors office and were gaining valuable medical massage experience ever since graduating 650 hour massage school in Burlington, VT, Touchstone Healing Arts in 2012, run by Certified Somatic Therapy coaches.
-Luis also achieved 18 hours of externship credit at Fletcher Allen Healthcare (UVM Medical Center) by volunteering free chair massages for the nurses of the medical center.
+Luis has extensively worked at chiropractors’ offices and gained valuable medical massage experience since graduating from 650-hour massage school in Burlington, VT, Touchstone Healing Arts in 2012, run by Certified Somatic Therapy coaches.
+Luis also achieved 18 hours of externship credit at Fletcher Allen Healthcare (UVM Medical Center) by volunteering for free chair massages for the nurses of the medical center.
 Luis also volunteered with classmates at the Burlington Marathon, providing sports massages for runners.
-He also lives incorporating pin & stretch technique to his massages.
-So if you are looking for a good stretch book a treatment with him!
-Originally from New Orleans, Louisiana, Luis grew up in Brooklyn, New York with my mother and sister.
-His family is Dominican, so he is fluent Spanish speaker.
-With over five years of massage therapy experience, he has a passion for anatomy and physiology and is well versed in sports and therapeutic massage.
+He also lives incorporating pin & stretch techniques into his massages.
+So, book a treatment with him if you are looking for a good stretch!
+Originally from New Orleans, Louisiana, Luis grew up in Brooklyn, New York, with his mother and sister.
+His family is Dominican, so he is a fluent Spanish speaker.
+With over five years of massage therapy experience, he has a passion for anatomy and physiology and is well-versed in sports and therapeutic massage.
 Luis loves biking, hiking, and summertime in Vermont.